Parafix/R/README.md

 <br>Focus: test
 <br>Technique: none

+## Distribution of Page Depth & Google Analytics
+Script: Graph of distribution by pageDepth (converters vs non-converters) to initiate behavioural segmentation
+<br>Model: no model
+<br>Focus: turn into segments
+<br>Technique: k-means? or weighted return on pageDepth?

 # Ideas
 - Colour codes for graphs based upon book of leila
 - Types of graphs based upon book of leila